zama-ai/concrete/docs/dev/GETTING-STARTED.md

 ### Before committing

-Each commit to `hdk` should be comformant to the standards decided by the team.
+Each commit to `concretefhe` should be comformant to the standards decided by the team.
 Conformance can be checked using the following commands.

 ```shell
 make -k pcc